IT JUST WASN’T fair. Talia scuffed at the soft ground with her foot. A hawk’s cry echoed in the air, resonating with her own inner turmoil.

 Only three days ago her parents calmly informed her they’d apprenticed her to the Dragon Knight’s Guild.
 She’d ranted and raged at them, and they’d listened to her arguments, but they all knew it would change nothing.
 It was just the way things were done.

 Was it so grievous a thing that she didn’t want to leave her home?
 She would have a better life, more opportunities, by being apprenticed, they told her.
 But what if she didn’t want those things?
 She was perfectly happy here!

-Though their town was small, in it were several people she could apprentice with rather than go so far away.
-None of their crafts really were of interest, but she would get to stay here.
-But her parents told her it was too late for that-money had changed hands.
+Though their town was small, there were several people she could apprentice with here rather than go so far away.
+None of their crafts were all that interesting, but she would get to stay here.
+Yet her parents told her it was too late for that—money had changed hands.